rwagner76/robbo_aardmush/README.md

 ### Installation
 Download GuinnessTools.xml and place into your MUSHClient Worlds\Plugins folder, then install the plugin. (make sure this is your test port instance!)
+or:  git clone this repository into your worlds\plugins folder

 ### Usage
 ```